 Keeping our coastline clean

 Litter has always been a big problem on beaches and in the countryside, and is hugely damaging to the wildlife and environment.
 As one of the largest conservation charities in Europe the National Trust relies on public support to help care for special places for ever, for everyone.
-This year we are encouraging visitors to get involved with beach cleans and litter picks at properties across the country.
+We are encouraging visitors to get involved with beach cleans and litter picks at places across the country.